Carlos Jiménez Villarejo

 Carlos Jiménez Villarejo (born 1935 in Málaga) is a former Spanish anti-corruption public prosecutor in office between 2000 and 2004.
 As a left-wing democrat jurist, he is specialized in the struggle against tax havens.
-He collaborates with ATTAC's struggle to abolish money-laundering center.
+He collaborates with ATTAC's struggle to abolish money-laundering centers.

 In 2014 he briefly represented Podemos in the European Parliament.
 He stopped working with Podemos in 2016.